Ms Habiba Akter

 The course locates the design methods and the development of computer systems in the wider context of the use of information technology and its impact upon organisations.
 The topics covered are: What are Information Systems and requirements.
 Why is analysis needed.
 Systems theory and types of information systems; their relationship with organisational processes and structures.
 Stakeholders.
 Requirements analysis and project failures Elicitation of Requirements.
 Techniques for eliciting requirements; user participation.
 Impact on project success.
 Object-Oriented Analysis Techniques.
 UML notation, including use cases and class diagrams.
 Overview of the software development processes.
 Soft Systems Methodology.
 Introduction to SSM and the limitation of conventional systems analysis.

-Skills for Electronic Engineering and Computer Science (Undergraduate)
+Skills for Electronic Engineering (Undergraduate)

 This module is designed to support first year students in the School of Electronic Engineering and Computer Science through the transition from school to university.
 It will provide students with the opportunity to work with others to develop and share basic practical skills that underpin many EECS first year modules, foster a sense of enquiry and intellectual curiosity, develop basic graduate attributes that underpin effective student learning, and prepare and encourage students to obtain some work / voluntary experience at an early stage in order to enhance their employability.